History of collaborative divorce

 Stew’s clients and their spouses would need to agree to negotiate a resolution of all financial and parenting issues in a constructive and respectful manner in joint meetings with the spouse and his or her attorney.
 Both spouses would have to be amenable to listening to the other’s concerns and to creatively crafting solutions to meet each other’s needs without the threat of litigation.

 When word spread how efficient, effective, and satisfying this new way to divorce was, attorneys throughout the country began offering their clients the collaborative divorce option.

 Collaborative divorce, often with the participation of communications, parenting, and financial specialists, is available to divorcing couples throughout the United States as well as Canada, Europe, and parts of Asia.

-Since 2000, this firm’s focus and commitment has been to provide high quality collaborative divorce services.
+Since 2001, my focus and commitment has been to provide high quality collaborative divorce services.
 I take my obligations to my clients seriously and thus strive to improve my collaborative skills and expertise.
 I continually participate in training throughout the United States and outside of our country and have founded several practice groups for collaborative professionals in Connecticut.
-In addition to educating pediatricians, law students, CPAs specializing in business valuation, and the public generally, I am authorized to teach collaborative divorce to other professionals by the International Academy of Collaborative Professionals (IACP), the international umbrella organization for collaborative divorce professionals.
+In addition to educating pediatricians, law students, CPAs specializing in business valuation, and the public generally, I became authorized to teach collaborative divorce to other professionals by the International Academy of Collaborative Professionals (IACP), the international umbrella organization for collaborative divorce professionals.

-Finally, collaborative divorce has enhanced this firm’s objective of providing value to our clients and making your legal expense a good investment.
-I am sensitive to the cost of these matters and welcome candid discussions of this firm’s fees and services.
+Finally, collaborative divorce has enhanced my objective of providing value to my clients and making your legal expense a good investment.
+I am sensitive to the cost of these matters and welcome candid discussions of my fees and services.